Diocese of Voronezh: History

 Until the establishment of the Diocese of Voronezh area occupied by the Voronezh Governorate, in church affairs was subject to a part of the Ryazan and Krutitsy dioceses.

-Great Moscow Council of 1666-1667 made the decision on the elevation of the Archdiocese of Ryazan into metropolia status and establishing within it two dioceses - Tambov and Voronezh.
+Great Moscow Synod of 1666-1667 made the decision on the elevation of the Archdiocese of Ryazan into metropolia status and establishing within it two dioceses - Tambov and Voronezh.
 The need to open the Voronezh diocese confirmed Moscow Council of 1681–1682.
 The see was established on November 27, 1681.
 On April 2, 1682 saint Metrophanes was ordained for it.

 Initially, the diocese included the city of Voronezh, Yelets, Olrlov, Kostyonsk from Ryazan diocese; Uryv, Korotoyak, Zemlyansk from Belgorod diocese.
 In 1692 the construction of Annunciation Cathedral was ended in Voronezh.
 Many churches were built during ruling of st Mitrophanes, monastic life and charity were organized.

 After the conquest of Azov in 1696 the diocese border moved to the Sea of Azov, on its territory were newly built city of Taganrog and Paul Fortress (now Pavlovsk).
 As a result of a territorial dispute with the bishop of Ryazan, which was approved by Tsar Peter I of Russia in 1699 in favor of the Diocese of Voronezh, the latter were given towns: Usman, Demshinsk, Belokolodsk and village Morky Buyerak.
 In the same year Ostrogozhsk was attached to the diocese from Diocese of Belgorod.

 In the years 1700-1704 from the Diocese of Voronezh was a short-term Azov to the newly allocated to the southern lands.

 In 1712-1714, the locum tenens of the patriarchal throne Metropolitan Stephan (Yavorsky) of Ryazan, unsuccessfully tried to abolish the Voronezh diocese and return the territory to the Ryazan see.
 Contrary to this, the area of the Voronezh diocese was expanded even more — in 1718-1720, lands along the Don and Khopyor rivers were transferred to it from the Patriarchal Oblast, and in 1720 parts of the Ryazan department were annexed.
 Metropolitan Pachomius (Shpakovsky) launched large construction works, the construction of the new cathedral continued until 1735.
 Bishop Joachim (Strukov) paid much attention to spiritual education — he organized schools for the children of clergymen in Voronezh at the bishop's house and in Ostrogozhsk.
 Under subsequent bishops, the Slavonic-Latin school at the Divnogorsk Assumption Monastery was opened in 1742, and on May 31, 1745, the Voronezh Theological Seminary was opened.
 In 1749, part of the lands of the Tambov diocese was transferred to the Voronezh see, but in 1758 these lands were again transferred to the renewed Tambov see.
 In 1765, the Voronezh diocese increased due to part of the Krutitsky, Kolomna and Ryazan dioceses.
 Saint Tikhon of Zadonsk who ruled the diocese during 1763-1767 strengthened the spiritual and moral foundations of the life of the diocese, primarily in monasteries.